top of page

 Yeren.

 They even have an exhibit where you can smell Bigfoot if you are so inclined.
-Sorry I didn't do it because of the "I STINK" warning.
-Taste I don't mind but smell I'm not a fan of.
+Sorry, I didn't do it because of the "I STINK" warning.
+Taste, I don't mind, but smell, I'm not a fan of.

 They even had an exhibit on some of the Bigfoot films.